timescale/docs/migrate/pg-dump-and-restore.md

 [//]: # (TODO: add something about which pg_dump mode to use &#40;plain / binary / custom&#41;)
 [//]: # (TODO: add something about expected migration duration)

-[Timescale does not allow having multiple databases per instance]: /migrate/:currentVersion:/troubleshooting/#only-one-database-per-instance
+[has a single database]: /migrate/:currentVersion:/troubleshooting/#only-one-database-per-instance
-[Timescale does not support tablespaces]: /migrate/:currentVersion:/troubleshooting/#tablespaces
+[tablespaces]: /migrate/:currentVersion:/troubleshooting/#tablespaces
-[Timescale does not support all available extensions]: /migrate/:currentVersion:/troubleshooting/#extension-availability
+[all available extensions]: /migrate/:currentVersion:/troubleshooting/#extension-availability
-[Timescale does not provide a superuser]: /migrate/:currentVersion:/troubleshooting/#superuser-privileges
+[there is no superuser associated with a Timescale instance]: /migrate/:currentVersion:/troubleshooting/#superuser-privileges
 [Created a database service in Timescale]: /use-timescale/:currentVersion:/services/create-a-service/
 [list of compatible extensions]: /use-timescale/:currentVersion:/extensions/
 [upgrade instructions]: /self-hosted/:currentVersion:/upgrades/about-upgrades/